smartlawhub/Legal-Data-Analysis/lesson2/Requests/task.md

 To get to the text of the article, once again you need to study the structure of the webpage.
 Here you'll see that each title has siblings, which are `<p>` elements, and which enclose the relevant text.
-Here is some code to reconstruct the Constitution in a dictionary:
+Here is some code to reconstruct the Constitution in a dictionary.

 <u>Exercise 9</u> The Constitution is divided in parts and sub-sections.
 Can you write an algorithm that returns the
 section with the most articles (subarticles of the form "56-X" count as one).
 There are several ways to go about it.